HoshinoNii/Installer-Manifest-Demo/README.md

 **compareHash(hash1, hash2)**
 -----------
-1. The main function to compareand verify the hash is valid.
+1. The main function to compare and verify if the hash is valid.
 2. Takes in 2 arguments, which are the hashes to be compared.

 **[Function Operations are as shown]**